 Businesses can request their payment be deferred for up to 90 days or ask for a 90-day payment plan.
 Either way, the delayed payments will be penalty- and interest-free.

 How does the Employer Assistance Program work?

 L&I waives late penalties and interest if qualifying businesses pay their premiums within 90 days of the due date.
 Penalties and interest may be applied for longer payment periods.

 In some cases, the payment plan may be renegotiated if a business goes deeper into financial distress.

 How do I take advantage of the Employer Assistance Program?

-- File your quarterly report no later than November 2, or as soon as possible, and pay what you can at the time you file.
+- File your quarterly report as soon as possible, and pay what you can at the time you file.

 - Contact the Collections Education & Outreach group at Collections@Lni.wa.gov or 1-800-301-1826.
 Include your L&I account ID in your request.
 L&I asks employers to call in advance if they know they will not be able to make a quarterly premium payment.

 - Request, in writing by mail or email, to be enrolled in the program.
 Send email to DialerCollections@lni.wa.gov or mail to:

 PO Box 44171